ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 Pkg.add("GeneralizedSasakiNakamura")
 ```

-*Note: There is no need to install [SpinWeightedSpheroidalHarmonics.jl](https://github.com/ricokaloklo/SpinWeightedSpheroidalHarmonics.jl) manually as it should be automatically installed by the package manager.*
+*Note: There is no need to install [SpinWeightedSpheroidalHarmonics.jl](https://github.com/ricokaloklo/SpinWeightedSpheroidalHarmonics.jl) separately as it should be automatically installed by the package manager.*

 ## Highlights
 ### Performant frequency-domain Teukolsky solver